plone/mockup-training/creating_pattern.rst

     XMLHttpRequest cannot load ...
 Cross origin requests are only supported for HTTP.

 This is a security feature.
-To go around it in chrome, you need to start it with a ``--disable-web-security`` parameter
+To go around it in Chrome, you need to start it with a ``--disable-web-security`` parameter

 2) Use Python's SimpleHTTPServer